Hair Loss News of the Month

 — Cellmid (Australia) raises sufficient funds to start selling its Evolis line of FGF-5 inhibiting hair loss products in the US.

-— Hairdresser Chad Gunter is very pleased with his PRP results from Dr. Laura Bennack.
+— Hairdresser Chad Gunter is very pleased with his PRP treatment results from Dr. Laura Bennack.
 According to Dr. Bennack, “the most dramatic results are on men and women who are at the early stages of hair loss”.

 — A number of people who are taking Gabapentin are having hair loss issues.